 In association with Woolly Mammoth Theatre Company

-In 2015, Mohegan theatre-maker Madeline Sayet travels to England to pursue a PhD in Shakespeare.
+In 2015, Mohegan theater-maker Madeline Sayet travels to England to pursue a PhD in Shakespeare.
 Madeline finds a country that refuses to acknowledge its ongoing role in colonialism, just as the Brexit vote threatens to further disengage the UK from the wider world.
 In this intimate and exhilarating solo piece, Madeline echoes a journey to England braved by Native ancestors in the 1700s following treatise betrayals – and forces us to consider what it means to belong in an increasingly globalized world.

 Filmed at Woolly Mammoth in April, Madeline’s play has been creatively re-imagined for an on-demand performance.